SarvarKh/ofn-wiki/Tagged-Variants.md

 ### User with only add to order cycle perms for an enterprise

-- Cannot see products produced by this enterprise in BPE
+- Cannot see products produced by this enterprise in BPE [I think this user should be able to see but not edit products in BPE - so that they can easily see what broccoli (for example) is available and decide what they want to use.
+So this permission effectively become 'view and use but not edit' products]

 ### User with add tagged variants permission for an enterprise
+[If above change is made, then this becomes incremental addition on Add to OCs permission]
 - Can see the producer's products (ie. untagged variants), but cannot edit them (disabled fields).
 This view is provided for reference so they don't create duplicates.
 - Can create a tagged variant
 - Can see and edit their own tagged variants